The Milford Amateur Radio Club (MARC) is an active group of ham radio operators serving the Greater Cincinnati area.

 Our Hamfest, an annual event since 1990, is one of the largest in the greater Cincinnati area.
 The popularity and success of our hamfest keeps growing each year.

 In the past, MARC was involved in many local and special events.
 Our club was especially helpful in providing local updates during the Blizzard of ’78.

 Today, our activities are instrumental in increasing the awareness of amateur radio within the community.
 Today we provide communications for area bicycle rides, marathons, and other community events.

-We operate both VHF and UHF repeaters in central Clermont County, Ohio.
+The club today operates both VHF and UHF FM and C4FM repeaters in central Clermont County, Ohio.
 Their wide coverage areas provide support not only to the amateur community, but act as communication backups for the entire area during emergencies.